pullynnhah/100DaysOfCode/Day004/Project/project.md

 Remember the rules:
 - Rock wins from scissors.
 - Paper wins from rock.
 - Scissors win from paper.

+If the user types an invalid number (not 0, 1 or 2) catch and print an error message.

 # Example Output